YouTube Red is dead. Long live YouTube Premium.

 Originally, if you shelled out for YouTube Red, you'd get what was called a Google Play Music (later YouTube Music too) subscription for free.
 And this worked vice versa.
 Play Music allowed for storage of up to 50,000 of your offline songs to be streamed, access to a 35 million song catalogue, offline listening, and everything was, of course, ad-free.
 As for YouTube Music, it recently also got a revamp.

-The new music service will roll out in May 2018 to the US, Australia, New Zealand, Mexico and South Korea next week, before coming to the UK and select other territories.
+The new music service rolled out in May 2018 to the US, Australia, New Zealand, Mexico and South Korea next week, and then it came to the UK and select other territories in June 2018.
 It's a mobile app and desktop player that gives you access to millions of songs.
 If you can already find it as a video on YouTube, you will be able to find it as a streamable track.
 But you also get access to music videos.

-YouTube Music will be available to use for free, but this will have ads that will play every few songs.
+YouTube Music is available to use for free, but this has ads that will play every few songs.
 You also won't be able to download music for offline listening on this tier either.
 For ad-free music and downloads, you will need to subscribe to YouTube Music Premium.
-Music Premium will cost $9.99 a month - and we assume £9.99 in the UK - unless you already subscribe to Play Music or YouTube Premium.
+Music Premium costs $9.99 a month (£9.99 a month in the UK) - unless you already subscribe to Play Music or YouTube Premium.

 That's right, YouTube Premium comes with both Play Music and YouTube Music Premium included.